One Team, One Dream

 His leadership draws on seven years in senior management at Nestle, the world’s largest food and nutrition company, and his understanding of what drives consumers’ choices on what they put into their bodies.
 His passionate dedication to the GCC mission is built on his degree in biological science from Oxford University.
 A father of two and a keen runner, Tom is motivated by the vision of a world that understands that the keys to health and happiness are the little choices we make, not the pills or potions we take.

-From day one John was responsible for developing and executing the GCC’s unique creative strategy and ensuring that the GCC’s scientific rigour is perfectly balanced with creativity and entertainment – because we all know that you can’t bore people into changing their habits.
+From day one John was responsible for developing and executing the Global Challenge?s unique creative strategy and ensuring that the Global Challenge?s scientific rigor is perfectly balanced with creativity and entertainment – because we all know that you can’t bore people into changing their habits.

 In July 2014 John handed over the creative reigns to focus on his love of painting...canvasses not houses.